FIRST IN A MULTI-PART SERIES

 One guarantee: As we continue with the series, the other featured songs will not be repeats from “Song of the Daze.”

 OK, so here we go.
 Get ready to turn it up and feel the power!!!!!
-And enjoy by clicking on the video at the bottom of the page.
+And enjoy by clicking on the album cover below.

 Led Zeppelin I